dataclay/event-scripts/README.md

 &nbsp;
-## Passing job details to event scripts
+# Using job details in event scripts

-When Templater broadcasts events, you can pass versioning data to a registered event script or command by using variables with names prefixed with the dollar symbol `$`.
+#### Shell Scripts using job details
+You can pass versioning data to a registered **shell script** by making use of **argument macros**.
+An argument macro is essentially a word, prefixed with a `$` symbol that is substituted by another string of text when Templater broadcasts an event.
+Templater ships with a pre-defined set of argument macros, but you can create your own custom macros.

-For example, consider that `C:\compress.bat` is registered with Templater's Post Job event, and that Templater processed a job with the following versioning data.
+For example, consider that `C:\compress.bat` is registered with Templater's *After Job* event, and that Templater processed a job with the following versioning data.

 	[
 		{